Industry Proximity Linear (IPL) Technology

 The flat panel display (FPD), generally made with LCD or OLED technology, serve as the primary interface embedded into consumer products ranging from appliances, automobiles, medical, and the ever increasing popularity of smart phones and televisions.
 Flat panel displays have become increasingly popular due to most electronics on the market utilizing them.
 As consumers demand bigger, better displays at lower prices, manufacturers are tasked to meet these demands with continual improvement in quality and yield.
 To maintain customer satisfaction, it is imperative to maintain high definition image quality by making sure finished panels must not have any defects.

 Flat panel displays are made from glass material on the LCD production lines.
-Thus, in order to make high quality flat panel displays, the inspection on the glass material as well as whole LCD process line is very important in order to improve the production yield and reduce the manufacturing costs.
+Thus, in order to make high quality flat panel displays, the inspection on the glass material as well as the whole LCD process line is very important in order to improve the production yield and reduce the manufacturing costs.
 If there is any defect on the glass substrate or process during the manufacturing process, the yield will be low.
 To solve this problem, the glass substrate and each process step on the production line needs an efficient method to inspect the defect and then remove it.
-The most effective and efficient method is used Automotive Optical Inspection (AOI) technology.
+The most effective and efficient method is used Automated Optical Inspection (AOI) technology.
 The AOI technology allows the manufacturers to inspect any defect, reduce the overall time of inspection, while providing greater precision than other technology.